-National organizations are calling for leadership training so that physicians can be better prepared to lead teams, affect change, and transform health care systems.1-5 Calls for leader-ship development recommend training for all residents during early formative years.
-Graduate medical education programs need leadership assessments and curricula to engage residents and advance their leadership skills.2,8-21 awareness is fundamental to leadership and requires selfassessment.8,18,22,24,25 As Andrade et al noted, "The purposes of self-assessment are to identify areas of strength and weakness in one's work in order to make improvements and promote learning."
-Based on the conceptual frameworks of selfdirected learning and reflective practice, we theorize that physicians who commit to leadership self-assessment, self-directed study, and reflection will develop leadership self-awareness and engage in self-improvement of leadership skills.
+National organizations are calling for leadership training so that physicians can be better prepared to lead teams, affect change, and transform health care systems. ^{1-5} Calls for leadership development recommend training for all residents during early formative years. ^{6,7} Graduate medical education programs need leadership assessments and curricula to engage residents and advance their leadership skills. ^{2,8-21} awareness is fundamental to leadership and requires self-assessment.
+8,18,22,24,25 As Andrade et al noted, "The purposes of self-assessment are to identify areas of strength and weakness in one's work in order to make improvements and promote learning."
+26 Based on the conceptual frameworks of self-directed learning 27 and reflective practice, 28 we theorize that physicians who commit to leadership self-assessment, self-directed study, and reflection will develop leadership self-awareness and engage in self-improvement of leadership skills.

 Systematic reviews of physician leadership development programs show a gap in educational tools that address personal growth and self-awareness.
-Self-awareness is "both internal (the characteristics we ascribe to ourselves) and external (how we believe others see and react to us)."
-Self-

-In a previous publication we shared our validation of a formative self-assessment instrument for early-career physicians, specifically residents, called the Foundational Healthcare Leadership Self-assessment (FHLS).
-The FHLS is a 21item self-assessment that generates scores on 5 foundational leadership domains: accountability, collaboration, communication, team management, and self-management (Appendix 1).
+8,21,22 Self-awareness is "both internal (the characteristics we ascribe to ourselves) and external (how we believe others see and react to us)."
+23 Selfcare Leadership Self-assessment (FHLS).
+The FHLS is a 21-item self-assessment that generates scores on 5 foundational leadership domains: accountability, collaboration, communication, team management, and self-management (Appendix 1).
 The FHLS promotes self-awareness and professional growth by identifying a learner's self-assessed stronger and weaker leadership domains.
 The FHLS is the only validated instrument of its kind.